 The following morning we Ioaded Nacho and said goodbye to Luis and Constanza.
 In a display of true Colombian hospitality, they told us we could stay in their home in Bogotá for as long as we wanted as a liberation gift.
 We locked up the cabin, pointed Nacho’s big, dumb, blunt nose out of the farm gate, and slowly pulled out onto the winding mountain road toward Bogotá.
 Susacón, it’s been lovely.
 Maybe one day we’ll ,meet again.

 Although we were having all kinds of fun with family reunions, seeing our friends, eating stuff, and drinking alcoholic beverages, it had come down to game time.
 We were home for a reason, and we couldn’t avoid it any longer.
 We needed to pick up a transmission, put it in a suitcase, check it onto a plane, and somehow get it through Customs in Colombia without being caught.
 Since being home, we had also managed to acquire an eighth grade girl’s weight in other car parts, fishing equipment, clothing, and more car parts.
 We knew it would require a great deal of savvy and luck to pull it off, so we trained for it in the only way we knew how; we played horseshoes to hone our precision, and we rode our bikes to build our endurance.
-We saw a sign that told us that guns were the source of freedom, which we were going to need, so we got some guns and shot some little clay disks.
+We saw a sign that said “purchase AK47 rifles” and right next to that was another that told us that guns were the source of freedom, which we were going to need, so we got some guns and shot some little clay disks.
 We were willing to try anything.

 Our first step was to swing by AZ Transaxle and pick up the transmission.
 I was pleased to see how shiny and clean it looked; this would play a key role in my ability to lie my way through Customs in the event that I was caught trying to smuggle a used transmission into Colombia.
 As you may recall, smuggling such things into Colombia is illegal.